zio/zio/docs/datatypes/core/zio/error-management.md

   }
 ```

-Also, its underlying fiber can be interrupted without affecting the error channel:
+Also, its underlying fiber can be interrupted without affecting the type of the error channel:

 ```scala mdoc:compile-only
 import zio._